 4. If you find a plan you like that’s available in your area, determine what type of phone comes with the plan – or if you can bring your own phone.
 Many of the Obama phones are simple touch screen models that may not have smartphone capabilities.

-Can I use my own with the Obama phone program?
+Can I use my own phone with the Obama phone program?

 If you’re wondering if you can use your own phone with free government cell service, the answer is yes.
-In many cases, you can use your current phone (or a cheap phone purchased on Swappa) with the Obama phone program.
+In many cases, it is best to use your current phone (or a cheap phone purchased on Swappa) with the Obama phone program.

 There are a few reasons why you may want or need to bring your own phone to your Obama phone plan including: